arp242/goatcounter/README.markdown

 - Fast: can handle about 800 hits/second on a $5/month Linode VPS using the default settings.

-- Self-contained binary: everything (including static assets) is in a single 5M statically compiled binary.
-The only other thing you need is a SQLite database file or PostgreSQL connection.
+- Self-contained binary: everything – including static assets – is in a single ~7M statically compiled binary.
+The only other thing you need is a SQLite database file or PostgreSQL connection (no way around that).

 Running your own
 ----------------